-Pay attention my running mommas.
-This is where we talk about you successfully returning to running without making your DR worse.
+How do you return to running without making your DR worse?
 The key player: your deeper abdominals or the transverse abdominis (TA).
 On either side of your “floppy bridge” are winches, otherwise known as your TA.
 Your TA fibers run horizontally and act as the corset of your core.
 As your TA gets stronger, those winches crank on your bridge and you get that tension back.

-Give the exercises in this diastasis program a shot to get those deeper core muscles activating accurately and safely!
+Give the exercises in our diastasis program a shot to get those deeper core muscles activating accurately and safely!
 With that being said… core stability and strength take time and consistency.
 I find that it takes about 4 – 6 weeks of performing these exercises about 4 – 5 times/week to see a measurable change.
 Most of you will be running in conjunction with these exercises.
 If you are going to continue to run with a DR, please do these exercises!

 Your core/trunk is a transfer station for everything that goes on in the body.
 Running dramatically increases the amount of force through the core, pelvic floor, and legs.
 If you have DR, your structural integrity is already compromised.
 When running with DR, you are likely compensating, which can lead to other structural issues including, knee pain, IT band pain, plantar fasciitis, low back pain, and hip flexor issues, just to name a few.
 Not to mention increased strain through your pelvic floor.

 Please also avoid sprinting.
 When you sprint, you increase the force and rotation through your trunk muscles, which can really strain the linea alba and surrounding muscles and fascia.
-If you are not seeing a significant improvement in your DR after consistently doing the exercises, please get in touch with a women’s health physical therapist.
+If you are not seeing a significant improvement in your DR after consistently doing the exercises in our diastasis program, please get in touch with a women’s health physical therapist.
 Your core may not be firing correctly.
-A women’s health PT will be able to get your brain re-connected to the rest of you!

 Please do not put your pelvic floor and core in the back seat, mommas!
 You do not have to put up with pelvic pain and incontinence.
-Moms Into Fitness has oodles of exercises to help you activate your deeper core muscles to help combat your diastasis recti as well as strengthen your core and pelvic floor.
+Moms Into Fitness has oodles of diastasis safe abs, arms, and legs workouts to help you improve your fitness while creating a functional core and healing your diastasis recti.